MikkoHolfeld88/financeo/README.md

 Frontend:
 Basically financeo consists of a react / redux frontend which uses basic design elements of MUI (material UI).
-Charts will be integrated via NIVO, victory and React-vis.
+Charts will be integrated via eCharts.

 Backend:
 Lambda functions simulate necessary business logic that would usually be implemented by a backend.